spacetelescope/webbpsf/docs/relnotes.rst

 *2018 Dec 15*

 This release focused on software engineering improvements, rather than changes in any of the optical models or reference data.
-In particular, there are NO changes in the reference data files; WebbPSF version 0.8 will continue to use the same reference data as distributed for version 0.7.
+(In particular, there are NO changes in the reference data files; the contents of the WebbPSF version 0.8 data zip file are identical to the reference data as distributed for version 0.7, and in fact also for version 0.6.
+This version of WebbPSF will work with any of those interchangably.).

 .. admonition:: Python version support: Python 3 required